The Team at The Greyhound Coaching Inn and Hotel

 Making sure you receive first-class customer service in the Restaurant and Lounge is Beata, our Restaurant Manager.
 Beata is another member of the team who has been at the Greyhound forever!

-But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team.
+But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team, including our Senior Receptionist, Leighanne, and Charly, who works on reception too.
 They'll always give you a very warm and friendly welcome as well as be able to talk to you about organising weddings, conferences, private functions and parties.

-Front of House is supported by our team of bar staff who ensure our bar is stocked, running well and the customers watered!
+Front of House is supported by our Bar Manager, Natalie and her team of bar staff.
+They ensure our bar is stocked, running well and the customers watered!

 And, keeping our bedrooms guest-ready and the hotel, restaurant and lounge areas clean and tidy are the dedicated, cheery and very busy housekeeping team.